parodos-dev/parodos/workflow-examples/README.md

 The WorkflowOption references a specific Workflow bean definition defined in the same file (onboardingWorkFlow" + WorkFlowConstants.INFRASTRUCTURE_WORKFLOW).

-This Workflow defintion can be found in the same configuration.
-For simplicity sake, the LoggingWorkFlowTask is used as the Task in this example by defining different instances of it, and refering to those instances by bean name when being referenced by a Workflow.
+This Workflow definition can be found in the same configuration.
+For simplicity’s sake, the LoggingWorkFlowTask is used as WorkflowTask in this example by defining different instances of it, and referring to those instances by bean name when being referenced by a Workflow.

 ```java